andrewbruening/Top-Global-Video-Game-Sales/README.md

 ## The Top 1000 Most Successful Video Game Titles by Year, Platform, and Publisher.

 ![](Dashboard_Screenshots/platforms.png)
-This readme includes various screenshots, but you can see the actual dashboard [here].
+This readme includes various screenshots, but you can view the actual dashboard [here].

 ## Approach
 1. The dataset required basic data cleaning and restructuring via Python.
 RFM modeling was done by manually assigning customer loyalty groups to various combinations of R/F/M values ranked from 1-4 (4 being the highest).